These non-meat steamed dumplings literally explode with flavor.

 They make a beautiful and whimsical presentation, too!

 And to complete the umami experience, you’ve got to include an amazing dipping sauce.

 Make our Hot and Sweet Dipping Sauce, and you will be very happy.

 It’s the perfect complement to the delicious and savory dumplings.

 Ready to make the best vegetarian steamed dumplings in town?
 Go for it!

 And when you do, be sure to take a photo of it, post it on Instagram, and tag @howtofeedaloon and hashtag #howtofeedaloon!

 Vegetarian Steamed Dumplings

-- 1 package banana leaves frozen or fresh
+- 1 package banana leaves frozen or fresh, parchment paper

-- 1 package dumpling wrappers if you can't get dumpling wrappers, then work with wonton wrappers
+- 1 package dumpling wrappers or wonton wrappers

 FOR THE FILLING